-But when it finally came to my city, I wasn’t an Instacart shopper because I saw that they marked up grocery prices (on top of charging delivery fees), and I just didn’t like it.
+But when it finally came to my city, I wasn’t an Instacart shopper because I saw that stores marked up their grocery prices on the app (on top of Instacart’s delivery fees), and I just didn’t like it.
 (I still don’t.
 More on that below.)
 It was hard to tell how big the markups were, and the whole thing felt less than transparent.

 Even when Instacart introduced their own manufacturer coupons for shoppers within the Instacart app, I still paid no mind because I couldn’t get past the idea of inflated pricing.
 With rising grocery prices as they were, how could I afford to pay even more?

-Then one day Instacart began delivering for Costco in my area, and the temptation to save time and get groceries delivered was just too great.
+Then one day, Instacart began delivering for Costco in my area, and the temptation to save time and get groceries delivered was just too great.
 So I caved.
-I placed three Costco orders through Instacart in a single month.
+I placed three Instacart Costco orders in a single month.

 But can I afford to continue this expensive new habit?
 I decided I’d do my research.
 This — ladies, sisters, and beautiful humans of the KCL community — is everything you’ll ever need to know about Instacart: what it costs, whether I think it’s worth it, and hopefully every other thing you need to know to decide whether it’s right for you.

 Here’s a quick overview of how Instacart works.

 Like Uber Eats and Doordash, the majority of the shoppers on Instacart are freelancers who get alerts when a new order is placed and have the opportunity to claim it.
 In most cases, your driver is also your shopper.
 They’re paid by the hour ($7 – $10 depending on the state they live in), plus they get a few bucks in tips for each order, and they get to keep 100% of the tips they receive.